Pre-Collegiate Academy

 Math: The Math Program focuses on strengthening skills through innovative, structured activities, such as building model houses and schools, becoming active participants in the virtual stock market, and assembling three-dimensional geometric models.

-Seventh grade students from designated schools are invited to participate in the Pre-Collegiate Academy based on academic and disciplinary standing:
+Rising Seventh grade students from designated schools are invited to participate in the Pre-Collegiate Academy based on academic and disciplinary standing:

 Students who meet the above criteria are admitted on a first come-first serve basis.
 In order for students to continue in the PCA, they must maintain: